 The final section to summit Mt Chocorua is a light scramble but otherwise it’s a very nice moderate and easy to follow hike.

-Parking is a problem and the trails are always busy so an early start is strongly recommended.
-It might be worth spending very little time elsewhere and arriving here before 8am if this hike will be the main part of your day.
+Parking can be a problem and the trails are always busy so an early start is strongly recommended.
+It might be worth spending very little time elsewhere and arriving here before 8.00am if this hike will be the main part of your day.

-Also consider it is 35 minutes from Lincoln and only 15 minutes from Conway to reach the trailhead.
+Also consider it is 35 minutes from Lincoln and only 15 minutes from Conway to reach Champney Falls trailhead.

-The Swift River narrows and cuts through flumes with wide open rocky surfaces either side, perfect for the kids to get out for a mini adventure.
+The Swift River narrows and cuts through flumes with wide open rocky surfaces to explore on each side.
+This is the perfect for teen kids to get out for a mini adventure.

 A wooden bridge crosses the river and provides the classic view up and down stream with leaves illuminating the river flanks.

-After crossing the bridge, follow short forest trails to Falls Pond and beautiful reflection photographs with Fall colors.
+After crossing the bridge, follow short forest trails to Falls Pond and beautiful reflection photographs.
+Falls Pond is one of our favorite Kancamagus Highway fall foliage spots.

 11. Lower Falls

-The trade off with driving the Kancamagus Highway in Fall is lower water levels.
+The trade off with driving the Kancamagus Highway in fall is shallower water levels.

 Lower Falls is the perfect example of a low running river later in the season, but it is still incredibly pretty with bright contrasting colors in the surrounding trees.